بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 It is as a consequence of this rule that despite the awesome destruction in the universe of shaytans from among jinn and men, and the varieties of kufr, dhalâlah, sharr and destruction they perpetrate, just as they do not interfere one iota in creation, so too they can have no share in Ilahî sovereignty.
 And they do not carry out those works through any power or ability; rather than power and action in many of the things they do, it is neglect and abstaining from action.
 They commit sharrs through not allowing khayr to be done, that is, they become sharr.
 For since bad and sharr are a sort of destruction, their real and effective causes (‘illah) do not have to be an existent power and active creativity.
 Rather, vast destruction comes about through one command pertaining to non-existence and one condition being spoilt.”
 The Flashes (106 )

-If you were to ask: So what is the importance of the relative haqiqahs for the sake of which partial sharr is approved?
+If you were to ask: What is the importance of the relative haqiqahs that partial sharrs are approved and created for their existence?

 “It is most definitely true according to those of sound mind that khayr is essential to creation and sharr is secondary.
 Khayr is universal and sharr particular.
 It appears that a science has been formed about each species of ‘âlam and is being formed.
 The sciences consist of universal laws.
 The universality of the laws discloses the fine order in that species.
 That is to say, each science is a faithful witness to the fine order.
 Yes, universality points to order.
 For if there is no order in a thing, the rule cannot be in force universally; it will be all awry with numerous exception.
 It is inductive reasoning and the view of hikmah that pronounces those witness acceptable.
 But sometimes the order is not visible, for its sphere extends further than can be envisaged and cannot be completely comprehended and conceived of.
 So the incomparable picture of the order does not reveal itself.
 In consequence, it is established by the testimony of all sciences and affirmed by inductive reasoning, which is born in the view of hikmah, that it is beauty, khayr, haqq, and perfection that are intended in the creation of ‘âlam and that predominate absolutely.
 As for sharr, ugliness and bâtil, they are secondary, subordinate, and overwhelmed.
 If something they transgress, they do so temporarily.”
 Rational Arguments ( 44 )